 In order to find out what is driving up your inflammation levels as well as learning what you can do to reduce can be an overwhelming journey.

-I have compiled the most common drivers of inflammation I have seen as well as developing action plan to help you finally reduce pain and stiffness inside the Arthritis Adventure Blueprint.
+Inside of Adventurers for Life, I compiled the most common drivers of inflammation I have seen as well as helping you to develop an action plan to help you finally reduce pain and stiffness.
+This membership was created to support you with exercise, vital information and the ability to meet others who are going through osteoarthritis too through community events.

 You now know that keeping the joint fluid as viscous as you can is extremely important.
 This can primarily be done through gentle but frequent movement, walking in place or going for a walk, and finding other ways to reduce inflammation.